ChristianHallerX/ChristianHallerX.github.io/index.md

 ![learning](/assets/img/index/learning.png){: style="float: right; margin-left: 1em; width:140px"}

 - Curly-brace languages such as Scala
-- Working into MLops.
+- Working into MLOps and evangelizing its use for reproducibility and automation.

 ### <i class="icomoon icon-books"></i> Reading
 ![reading](/assets/img/index/reading.png){: style="float: right; margin-left: 1em; width:140px"}

 I usually have a few books on the go.
 One or two smart books and a sci-fi selection for bedtime reading or as audiobook in the gym.

-- Emily Chang (2019) Brotopia: Breaking Up the Boys' Club of Silicon Valley
+- Chris Voss (2016) Never Split the Difference: Negotiating As If Your Life Depended On It
-- M. Crichton & R. Preston (2011) Micro: A Novel
+- Sheila Jasanoff (2016) The Ethics of Invention Technology and the Human Future

 ## Quotes